-- 21.06 All props, podiums, speakers, and sound-related equipment may be placed anywhere in the Performance Area.
+- All props, podiums, speakers, and sound-related equipment may be placed anywhere in the Performance Area.
 The Spectator Area must remain clear and inviolate, separate from the Performance, its performers, and/or performance equipment.
-(Audio volume control exceptions are provided in Section 21.04 and 22.04.) - 21.07 During the performance, Performers must be within the Performance Field.
+(Audio volume control exceptions are provided in Section 6.04 and 7.04.) - 6.07 During the performance, Performers must be within the Performance Field.
 Drum Majors are exempt, except as provided below.
-Amplified voice work by a Drum Major (music and/or narration) is restricted to the Performance Field (16.10).
+Amplified voice work by a Drum Major (music and/or narration) or any component of visual performance is restricted to the Performance Field (Part 2, Section 1.10).